vrqliz/SeleniumTestingPractice/README.md

 # Selenium Testing Practice

-The automated Selenium tests in this repository are testing exercises taken from the following site https://www.seleniumeasy.com/test/
+The automated Selenium tests in this repository are testing exercises from the following site https://www.seleniumeasy.com/test/